Top seed Swiatek cruises into US Open third round

 Kostyuk held out her racquet for Azarenka to tap at the end of the match.

-Czech 21st seed Petra Kvitova advanced after her Ukrainian opponent Anhelina Kalinina withdrew with illness, while Switzerland's Olympic champion Belinda Bencic beat Romania's Sorena Cirstea 3-6 7-5 6-2.
+Meanwhile, Czech 21st seed Petra Kvitova advanced after her Ukrainian opponent Anhelina Kalinina withdrew with illness, while Switzerland's Olympic champion Belinda Bencic beat Romania's Sorena Cirstea 3-6 7-5 6-2.

 - How did Emiliano Sala end up on that fatal flight?
 Transfer investigates the tragic story behind the headlines